On the Birational Nature of Lifting: Canonical Surface Singularities

 and using Proposition \ref{dimension cohomology}, we conclude that

-In particular, Tjurina vanishing fails for every canonical singularity in every positive characteristic. \end{Remark}
+In particular, Tjurina vanishing fails for every canonical singularity in every positive characteristic $p\geq7$. \end{Remark}

 The importance of the cohomology groups $H^1(Y,\Theta_Y)$ and $H^1_E(Y,\Theta_Y)$ considered in Proposition \ref{dimension cohomology} is the following.
 The semiuniversal deformation space $\Def_X$ of the singularity $X$ has Zariski tangent space ${\rm Ext}^1(L_{X/k},\OO_X)$.
 Similarly, the Zariski tangent space of $\Def_Y$ is equal to $H^1(Y,\Theta_Y)$.
-By Proposition \ref{burns-wahl}, we have a Burns--Wahl blow-down
+By Proposition \ref{burns-wahl}, we have a morphism

 which induces a map $\beta:H^1(Y,\Theta_Y)\to{\rm Ext}^1(L_{X/k},\OO_X)$ on Zariski tangent spaces.
-Over the complex numbers, $\beta$ is zero \cite[Proposition (1.10)]{bw}; that is, a first order deformation of $Y$ blows down to a locally trivial first-order deformation of $X$.
-Moreover, $\ker\beta$ can be identified with the local cohomology group $H^1_E(\Theta_Y)$.
-In arbitrary characteristic, there is always a map $H^1_E(\Theta_Y)\to\ker\beta$, which is injective if the singularity is equivariant.
-This latter property was studied for canonical singularities by Wahl \cite[Theorem 5.17]{wahl} and for $\mu_n$-quotients by Lee and Nakayama \cite[Proposition 2.11]{lee}.
+Over the complex numbers, $\beta$ is zero \cite[Proposition (1.10)]{bw}; that is, a first order deformation of $Y$ induces a locally trivial first-order deformation of $X$.
+Moreover, $\ker\beta$ can be identified with the local cohomology group $H^1_E(\Theta_Y)$, see the short exact sequence on top of \cite[page 73]{bw}.
+In arbitrary characteristic, there is always a map $\alpha:H^1_E(\Theta_Y)\to\ker\beta$, see, for example, Proposition \ref{prop:deformation canonical singularity} below.
+The map $\alpha$ is injective whenever the singularity is equivariant, a property that was studied for canonical singularities by Wahl \cite[Theorem 5.17]{wahl} and for toric singularities by Lee and Nakayama \cite[Proposition 2.11]{lee}.
+For linearly reductive and canonical surface singularities, we have the following result:

-\begin{Proposition} Suppose $X$ has a $\mu_n$-quotient singularity, or a canonical singularity which is a linearly reductive quotient singularity.
+\begin{Proposition} Suppose $X$ has a canonical singularity that is a linearly reductive quotient singularity.
 Then there is an exact sequence